Liaison Office

 Nara T., Hanihara T., Dodo Y., and Vandermeersch B. (1998) Influence of the interproximal attrition of teeth on the formation of Neanderthal retromolar space.
 Anthropological Science, 106: 297–309.

 Hasebe K. (1917) Nihonjin tougai no chiiki teki sai.
-Journal of Anthropological Society of Nippon, 32: 285–296. (article with no English title)
+Journal of Anthropological Society of Nippon, 32: 285–296. (in Japanese)

-On line publication not yet in print:
+Online publication not yet in print:

 Haile-Selassie Y. and Asfaw B. (2004) Hominid cranial remains from Aduma, Middle Awash, Ethiopia.
 American Journal of Physical Anthropology, DOI:10.1002/ajpa.10330 (in press).